jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 - onAdaptableReady: (adaptableApi: AdaptableApi) - gives you access to Adaptableapi object
 - render|children: ({ grid, adaptable}) => ReactNode - can specify a custom render function that is called with the rendered grid and adaptable, and can be used to change the layout of the component, and render additional elements or change adaptable/grid order
-- onThemeChanged: (adaptable, arg: ThemeChangedEventArgs)
-- onSearchChanged: (adaptable, arg: SearchChangedEventArgs)
-- onColumnStateChanged: (adaptable, arg: ColumnStateChangedEventArgs)
-- onAlertFired: (adaptable, arg: AlertFiredEventArgs)
-- onActionColumnClicked: (adaptable, arg: ActionColumnClickedEventArgs)
-- onSelectionChanged: (adaptable, arg: SelectionChangedEventArgs)

 ## Licences
- Adaptable is a commercial product and requires a purchased licence for use.
+AdapTable is a commercial product and requires a purchased licence for use.

-Adaptable licence covers both Adaptable.NET and Adaptable.JS versions, and offers regular updates and full support.
+An AdapTable licence includes regular updates and full support.

-If you wish to evaluate Adaptable before purchase, please contact us requesting a Trial Licence.
+If you wish to evaluate AdapTable before purchase, please contact us requesting a Trial Licence.

 Licences are sold to end-users typically in 'bands' so the price per user falls as volumne increases.
 There is also a Universal option which gives unlimited usage to unlimited users.

-Note: Adaptable licence does not include the licence for the underlying grid - if you use a vendor grid that requires a commerical licence, you must purchase that separately.
+Note: AdapTable licence does not include the licence for the underlying grid - if you use a vendor grid that requires a commerical licence, you must purchase that separately.

-Please contact Adaptable Tools Sales Team at sales@adaptabletools.com for more information.
+Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) for more information.

 ## Demo

-To see Adaptable.JS in action visit https://demo.adaptableblotter.com where you can see Adaptable running againt a number of different dummy data sets using various underlying DataGrids.
+To see AdapTable in action visit https://demo.adaptableblotter.com where you can see Adaptable running againt a number of different dummy data sets using various underlying DataGrids.

 ## Help